Plant a Memorial Tree

 In a place born of love, and a place dedicated to memories, Muskoka Conservancy now invites you to plant a Memorial Tree at the Dyer Memorial Nature Reserve to commemorate a loved one or to mark a significant life event.
 Muskoka Conservancy will help you plant and care for a Red Oak or Sugar Maple tree, along with a memorial plaque and stand.

-The Memorial Forest Program is hosted every two years, and the next planting will be in September 2018.
+The Memorial Forest Program is hosted every other year, and the next planting will be in September 2020.

-Orders may be placed until August 15th, 2018.
-A biennial ceremony with service of dedication is held in the fall at the Dyer Memorial.
+Orders may be placed until August 15th, 2020.
+A ceremony with service of dedication is held in the planting year at the Dyer Memorial.

 For more information or to purchase a Memorial Tree, please contact our office at 705 -645-7393 ext 200.